-We are making a coverage decision whenever we decide what is covered for you and how much we pay.
-In some cases, we might decide a medical care is not covered or is no longer covered by Medicare for you.
+We are making a coverage decision for you whenever we decide what is covered for you and how much we pay.
+In some cases, we might decide medical care not covered or is no longer covered by Medicare for you.
 If you disagree with this coverage decision, you can make an appeal.